Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

 How the Workflow Looks in Buddy

-Step 1: Sales Rep Creates the Order
+Step 1: Order Creation

 Step 2: Order Confirmation